 In this paper, we conduct an in-depth study on the problem of dynamic spectrum redistribution, jointly considering the above challenges.
 We propose a family of unknown combinatorial Auction mEchanisms for heteroGeneous spectrum redIStribution (AEGIS).
 AEGIS contains two mechanisms, namely AEGIS-SG and AEGIS-MP.
 Specifically, AEGIS-SG is a direct revelation combinatorial auction for unknown single minded users, achieving both strategy-proofness (Please refer to Section 3.3 for the definition) and a good approximation ratio.
 AEGIS-MP is a novel iterative ascending combinatorial auction for unknown multiple minded users.
 AEGIS-MP achieves approximately efficient social welfare, and is implemented in undominated strategies, which is an important solution concept from game theory (Please refer to Section 3.3 for the definition).
-To the best of our knowledge, AEGIS is the first combinatorial auction framework considering spectrum redistribution among unknown users.
+To the best of our knowledge, AEGIS is the first combinatorial spectrum auction framework for unknown users.

-We summarize our contributions in this paper as follows. • First, we propose a general combinatorial auction model for the problem of heterogeneous spectrum redistribution, and use the concept of virtual channel to capture the conflict of channel usage among wireless users.
-This general model is powerful enough to express channel heterogeneity and spatial reusability, as well as preference diversity.

-• Second, we begin with considering a simple but classical setting with unknown single minded users, and propose AEGIS-SG, which is a strategy-proof and approximately efficient combinatorial auction mechanism for heterogeneous channel redistribution.

-• Third, we further extend this work by considering a more general case, in which users are unknown multiple minded.
-We propose a novel iterative ascending combinatorial auction mechanism, namely AEGIS-MP, which is an algorithmic implementation in undominated strategies, and achieves approximately efficient social welfare.

-• Last but not least, we evaluate the performance of AEGIS based on two practical datasets, Google Spectrum Database and GoogleWiFi, and compare AEGIS with the state-of-theart mechanisms.
+We summarize our contributions as follows.

+- First, we propose a general combinatorial auction model for the problem of heterogeneous spectrum redistribution, and use the concept of virtual channel to capture the conflict of channel usage among wireless users.
+This general model is powerful enough to express channel heterogeneity and spatial reusability, as well as preference diversity. - Second, we begin with considering a simple but classical setting with unknown single minded users, and propose AEGIS-SG. - Third, we further extend this work by designing AEGIS-MP for a more general case, in which users are unknown multiple minded. - Fourth, we theoretically prove that AEGIS obtain approximately efficient social welfare and have good economic properties. - Last but not least, we evaluate the performance of AEGIS based on two practical datasets, Google Spectrum Database and GoogleWiFi, and compare AEGIS with the state-of-the-art mechanisms.
 Our evaluation results show that AEGIS achieves superior performance in terms of social welfare, revenue, user satisfaction ratio, and channel utilization.

 The rest of this paper is organized as follows.
 In Section 2, we review related work.
-In Section 3, we present the model of combinatorial auction for heterogeneous spectrum redistribution.
+In Section 3, we present the auction model for heterogeneous spectrum redistribution.
 In Section 4, we propose AEGIS-SG for the case with unknown single minded users.
 We further consider the case with unknown multiple minded users, and propose AEGIS-MP in Section 5.
 The evaluation results are presented in Section 6.
 We conclude the paper in Section 7.

-2. RELATED WORK
+2 RELATED WORK

-In recent years, designing auction mechanisms for spectrum redistribution attracts increasing interests [5,7,29,31, 33].
+In recent years, designing auction mechanisms for spectrum redistribution attracts increasing interests [9]-[13].
 Unfortunately, none of these mechanisms fully consider the above design challenges.

-Some of the spectrum auction mechanisms (e.g., VERITAS [31] and TRUST [33]) consider channel spatial reusability, but fail in heterogeneous channel scenarios.
-Recent work CRWDP [5], TAHES [7] and SMASHER [29] consider channel heterogeneity, but CR-WDP ignores channel spatial reusability, while TAHES and SMASHER have simple valuation formats.
+Some of the spectrum auction mechanisms (e.g., VER-ITAS [9] and TRUST [10]) consider channel spatial reusability, but fail in heterogeneous channel scenarios.
+Recent work CRWDP [12], TAHES [11] and SMASHER [13] consider channel heterogeneity, but CRWDP ignores channel spatial reusability, while TAHES and SMASHER have simple valuation formats.
 Furthermore, these mechanisms only prevent users from misreporting their valuations to manipulate the auction, and always assume that the channel demands are publicly known to the auctioneer.
 However, in practice, users can further improve their utilities by cheating on their channel demands.
 In this work, we design heterogeneous spectrum auction mechanisms, considering both channel spatial reusability and diverse valuation formats.
 To some extent, our mechanisms are resistant to both valuations and channel demands cheating behaviors.

-There are some other related work on spectrum auctions mechanism design, e.g., online spectrum auction [28], revenue generation [15] and spectrum auction with multiple auctioneers [8] Besides auction theory, some other powerful tools, e.g., contract theory [24], queueing theory [13], and randomized algorithm [10], have been applied to different scopes in spectrum markets design.
+There are some other related work on spectrum auctions mechanism design, e.g., online spectrum auction [14], revenue generation [15] and spectrum auction with multiple auctioneers [16] Besides auction theory, some other powerful tools, e.g., contract theory [17], queueing theory [18], and randomized algorithm [19], have been applied to different scopes in spectrum markets design.